Skip to content

 1. Certificates – always upskilling

 It’s important to continue to grow and develop your skill set in yachting.
 As yachts grow in size, more and more of our clients are asking for candidates with a skill.
 This could be anything from a floristry course to being a dive instructor.
 Some certificates are obviously more achievable in a short time frame, however, it is worth investing time and money into your career and CV.
-For junior crew this is more important than ever.
+For junior crew, this is more important than ever in order to make yourself more employable.

 2. CV